 A: No. However, if you have computer problems at home, you may find it helpful to use the computers in the labs at WPUNJ.
-If you are having considerable trouble, or would like to set up a conference with me, we can meet at my office in Hunziker Wing.
+If you are having considerable trouble, or would like to set up a conference with me, we can meet via Zoom.
 Email me for an appointment.